 Customers will still have the option of placing orders that fall below this qualifying value conditional on these orders clearly specifying a Delivery Charge of R 172.50 Incl.
 VAT.

-Subject to availability and receipt of payment, orders will be processed within 3-5 working days and delivery will be confirmed by way of email.
+During the Green-tag sale period: Subject to availability and receipt of payment, orders will be processed within 7-10 working days and delivery will be confirmed by way of email.

 Contact us for delivery options in your area.